 In his work, Verdi introduced novelties detached from the predominant structure of Italian opera.
 He chose to integrate scenes and unify acts rather than joining open-ended scenes with inserted arias, duets, and trios.
 He composed even in his very last years – Otello and Falstaff were written when he was resp.
 74 and 80.

-If you want to get familiar with Verdi’s exceptional flair for opera arias and quartets, come to our opera concert in Rome.
+If you want to get familiar with Verdi’s exceptional flair for opera arias and quartets, come to a live opera concert in Rome at the Waldensian Church.
 You’ll hear such compositions as:

 Georges Bizet – a neglected talent